 While low vitamin B12 levels experienced over a long time appear to inevitably lead to blood disorders, not everyone will have the large blood cells associated with advanced deficiency or the disease of pernicious anemia.

 Low vitamin B12 signs differ greatly

-Low vitamin B12 signs differ so greatly from established symptoms of vitamin B12 deficiency that many people with severe nerve problems from low vitamin B12 levels go untreated because their red blood cells show no signs of classic deficiency.
+Low vitamin B12 signs differ so greatly from the established symptoms of vitamin B12 deficiency that many people with severe nerve problems from low vitamin B12 levels go untreated because their red blood cells show no signs of classic deficiency.

 Not surprisingly, I prefer, “low vitamin B12 signs” to “symptoms of vitamin B12 deficiency”.

 Vitamin B12 and fingernails can be your roadmap to health because the wide range and confusing variety of low vitamin B12 signs are simplified on your fingernails.
 For instance, if your fingernails have ridges or are losing their moons these simple signs show low vitamin B12 levels.

 Neurological low vitamin B12 signs